i18next/i18next-gitbook/translation-function/interpolation.md

 * Time stamps
 * User-inputted data

 Sentences split into sentence fragments across multiple keys are difficult and sometimes impossible to translated due to gender, plurals and declination of nouns in other languages.
-Fundamentally what interpolation does is concatonate pieces of text.
-When translating into other languages concatonation can cause real problems.
+Fundamentally what interpolation does is concatenate pieces of text.
+When translating into other languages concatenation can cause real problems.

 Example